 The Oregon Department of Revenue requires attorneys and CPAs to be licensed in Oregon in order to represent taxpayers before the DOR.
 Fortress has multiple attorneys licensed by the Oregon.
 Since it is almost unheard of for out-of-state tax resolution service providers to have tax professionals licensed in Oregon, Fortress is your go-to if you owe Oregon Department of Revenue.

-Fortress Tax Relief is a nationwide tax resolution services company that offers assistance with all Oregon individual and business unpaid IRS Debt and back tax matters.
-Headquartered in Bend, Oregon, our team of six tax attorneys has over 60 years of combined experience resolving tax liabilities, and we take pride in seeing people who come to us get the tax relief benefits they need.
+Fortress Tax Relief is a nationwide tax relief services company that offers assistance with all Oregon individual and business unpaid IRS debt and back tax matters.
+Our team of six Oregon tax attorneys have over 60 years of combined experience resolving tax liabilities and takes pride in seeing people who come to us get the tax relief benefits they need.
 We also sincerely care about our clients and handle all cases with the utmost compassion.